 Being available online as well as locally, Exo Survival takes cooperative gameplay in Call of Duty to new heights.
 Literally.
 The four player wave-based progression game type allows for 25 rounds of increasingly difficult enemies.
 Upon completion of the 25th round (good luck), the game will reset back to wave one, but with a bump in difficulty.
 Players get to keep all of their progression, including weapons, abilities, and perks.
 All of the standard multiplayer modes are included, but the same missing favorites from Ghosts are no where to be found.
 Headquarters may be missing, but the newest addition to the series provides unique entertainment and a change of pace.
 Uplink features a single drone (or flag) placed in the center of the map, which can be passed between players on your team or even players on the other team.
 Passing the drone to someone on the other team negates any offensive maneuvers, so basically you take away their guns.
 Teams must either toss the drone into the uplink station or exo boost into it for additional points.

 Call of Duty: Advanced Warfare is the revitalization the Call of Duty series has needed for years.
 While previous games have attempted to freshen up the series with baby steps, Advanced Warfare takes a massive leap forward in every aspect.
 The exo suit gives players more options than running through the maps, adding untapped vertical potential to multiplayer.Note: Call of Duty: Advanced Warfare was reviewed on PlayStation 4.
-A physical copy of the game provided by the publisher.
+A physical copy of the game was provided by the publisher/developer.